-If you’re experiencing any of these symptoms in addition to late or irregular periods, a doctor can perform tests to make a diagnosis and recommend treatment.
+If any of these symptoms are present in addition to late or irregular periods, a health care provider can perform tests to make a diagnosis and recommend treatment.

 Pregnancy is another common cause of late periods.
-If your period is more than a week late, and you had unprotected sex anytime since your last period started, there’s a chance you may be pregnant.
-To find out, you can try a home pregnancy test, many of which can detect pregnancy even before your period is late.
-There is also a blood test that detects hCG in your blood and can be done even on the first day of the missed period.
-This test is performed by a doctor.
+If a period is more than a week late, following unprotected sex anytime since the last period started, there’s a chance of pregnancy.
+Home pregnancy tests can typically determine pregnancy starting on the first day of a late period.
+Blood tests detect human chorionic gonadotropin (hCG) in the blood and can be done before the period is late.
+This test is performed by a health care provider.

 7. Early perimenopause

 Menopause usually starts between the ages of 45 and 55.
-There are, however, women who begin perimenopause early, experiencing signs and symptoms at 40 and sometimes younger.
-This means that you are nearing menopause and will no longer ovulate regularly.
-People in perimenopause might still ovulate once every 3 to 6 months.
+There are, however, some people who begin perimenopause early, experiencing signs and symptoms at 40 and sometimes younger.
+This means that menopause is approaching and ovulation will no longer be regular.
+People in perimenopause might still ovulate irregularly.